 A project should be reviewed within a unit to confirm that it is compatible with unit priorities, workload, staff commitments, and mission.
 Deans should ensure that the proposal is reasonable, appropriate, and of sufficient quality.
 They should also review the degree to which the project commits the college to current financial support, to long-term staff or monetary commitments, or to programs that may evolve from the project.

-The OSP shall be the final USM signator before transmitting a proposal to a sponsor.
-If a proposal is not approved by the OSP, or if a conflict arises in the case of a project involving two or more schools or colleges, an appeal can be made to the Provost for final resolution.
-Proposals may not be approved if department or OSP approvals are not obtained, if a proposal is not consistent with a campus plan to solicit support from the proposed sponsoring agency, or if the proposal does not meet acceptable quality standards.
+The RSC shall be the final USM signator before transmitting a proposal to a sponsor.
+If a proposal is not approved by the RSC, or if a conflict arises in the case of a project involving two or more schools or colleges, an appeal can be made to the Provost for final resolution.
+Proposals may not be approved if department or RSC approvals are not obtained, if a proposal is not consistent with a campus plan to solicit support from the proposed sponsoring agency, or if the proposal does not meet acceptable quality standards.